KARTHIKA27M/2019-23PECCSE-PROJECT-A2/README.md

 Agri Companion application using Machine Learning and Deep Learning

 1. download the zip file for the code.
+2. Extract the file
-2. Open in any IDE such as Visual studio or Pycharm.
+3. Open in any IDE such as Visual studio or Pycharm.
-3. Give the path to the models in the app.py file.
+4. Give the path to the models in the app.py file.
-4. run the app and you're good to go.
+5. run the app and you're good to go.